ioos/i52n-sos/README.md

 This will store configuration data in the `i52n-sos` named volume which will survive removal of and recreation of the `i52n-sos` container.

+The i52n-sos main page will be available at http://localhost:8083

+The i52n-sos service endpoint will be available at http://localhost:8083/service

 ### View logs

 ```shell